Try DI!: Planning & Preparing a Differentiated Instruction Program

 Violations of these academic standards will result in the assignment of a failing grade and subsequent loss of credit for the course.

-This course is designed as the first course in a series of courses on meeting the needs of a diverse learning population served across the K-12 continuum.
+This course is designed as the second course in a series of courses on meeting the needs of a diverse learning population served across the K-12 continuum.

 1) Understand how differentiated instruction is defined and the distinctive elements of a classroom where DI is practiced.